StevenBlack/k7waterfront/topic/Sail.md

 ##Dinghy sailing

 ###Racing###
 *  The [Kingston Yacht Club][kingstonyachtclub] has scheduled dinghy racing on Wednesday evenings and Saturday afternoons throughout July into early August..
-See [http://kingstonyachtclub.com/racing/dinghy.cfm](this page) for details.
+See [this page](http://kingstonyachtclub.com/racing/dinghy.cfm) for details.
 *  Many members of the Canada and Ontario sailing teams train and tune based out of [Portsmouth Olympic Harbour][portsmoutholympicharbour].
 *  See our [regattas][regattas] page.